Country of Origin: Sri Lanka, China, Spain, Italy

 Iced tea brewing method: (to make 1 liter/quart): Place 6 teaspoons of tea into a teapot or heat resistant pitcher.
 Pour 1 1/4 cups of freshly boiled water over the tea.
 Steep for 5 minutes.
 Quarter fill a serving pitcher with cold water.
 Pour the tea into your serving pitcher straining the leaves.
 Add ice and top-up the pitcher with cold water.
 Garnish and sweeten to taste.
 [A rule of thumb when preparing fresh brewed iced tea is to double the strength of hot tea since it will be poured over ice and diluted with cold water].
 Please note that this tea may tend to go cloudy or ‘milky’ when poured over ice; a perfectly normal characteristic of some high quality black teas and nothing to worry about!

-Note: Baroness Gray might be called Lady Gray except that: [There are different varieties of a tea known as Lady Grey the two most common kinds (Cornflower Lady Grey and Citrus Lady Grey), which combine Earl Grey tea with cornflower and Seville oranges, respectively.
+Note: Baroness Grey might be called Lady Grey except that: [There are different varieties of a tea known as Lady Grey the two most common kinds (Cornflower Lady Grey and Citrus Lady Grey), which combine Earl Grey tea with cornflower and Seville oranges, respectively.
 "Lady Grey" is a trademark of Twinings.] from Wikipedia.